Semicolonstartingtexts/conversationhubstandards/standards.md

 Clustering and Extending System Commands

-Attach…, Unattach from…, Utilize…, Stop/cease the utilization of…, Generate system commands for… for/which/that…
+Attach…, Unattach from…, Utilize…, Stop extending to…, Generate system commands which… for…

 Setup System Commands